 Other than four weeks of your time—and considerable work—writing and reading kinds of work, it costs nothing.
 In fact, participants receive free books, college or USOE professional development credit, and a $250 stipend.

-The 2010 site meets at the Alpine School District Professional Development Center in American Fork.
+We meet at the Alpine School District Professional Development Center in American Fork.